Skip to main content.

 Matt Longabucco

-Matt Longabucco (B.A., Binghamton University; Ph.D., New York University) is an Associate Clinical Professor in the Liberal Studies Program at New York University, where he teaches first-year writing, aesthetic and political theory, and a thesis seminar for seniors concentrating in Creative Critical Production.
+Matt Longabucco (B.A., Binghamton University; Ph.D., New York University) is a Clinical Professor in the Liberal Studies Program at New York University, where he teaches first-year writing, aesthetic and political theory, and a thesis seminar for seniors concentrating in Creative Critical Production.
 His interests include modern and contemporary literature with an emphasis on poetry and poetics, theory, film, and composition.
-He is the author of several chapbooks, and his poems, essays, and critical work appear widely.
+He is the author of the poetry collection Heroic Dose and M/W: An essay on Jean Eustache’s La maman et la putain, a book-length study of a landmark of French cinema and its creator.
 He has been an associate of the Institute for Writing & Thinking since 2001, and taught for many years in the Language & Thinking Program.
 He lives in New York City.

 Sharon Marshall